-Hailed as one of Europe's most beautiful cities, Rome truly is a sight to behold.
+Hailed as one of Europe's most beautiful cities, Rome is a true sight to behold.
 The incredibly low skyline showing off St. Peters Basilica from just about any angle.
 No matter what you do during your time in this beautiful city, one thing’s for sure, no trip to Rome would be complete without a sunset view from one of our favorite hills.
 To help you accomplish this goal, we’ve compiled a list of the best 5 views in Rome.

 Most Beautiful Sunset in Rome

 To witness lovers embracing the rippling reds and oranges of the setting sun while resting on each others shoulders is commonplace at the Gianicolo.
 Not far from the city center, this is the perfect way to end a long day of touring and sightseeing.
 Arguably the best view of the city, the Janiculum hill is located just outside of the Ancient City and to the west of the river Tiber.
 Although not technically one of the seven hills of Rome, we think its merit outweighs the label.
 Plus, since it's less of a tourist trap, you might just have a whole section all to yourself, wouldn’t that be nice!

 We love the Gianicolo so much that we’ve included it in one of our most popular tours.
 Join us in exploring Rome By Night, where you'll be taken by bus up the Janiculum Hill to the Gianicolo.
 Here, you'll sit perched upon the viewpoint as you embrace the iconic sights you’ve just seen; Colosseum, Trevi Fountain and St. Peters Square.